wqking/eventpp/doc/callbacklist.md

 CallbackList is the fundamental class in eventpp.
 The other classes EventDispatcher and EventQueue are built on CallbackList.

 CallbackList holds a list of callbacks.
-On invocation, CallbackList simply invokes each callbacks one by one.
-Think CallbackList as the signal/slot system in Qt, or the callback function pointer in some Windows APIs (such as lpCompletionRoutine in `ReadFileEx`).
+At the time of the call, CallbackList simply invokes each callback one by one.
+Consider CallbackList as the signal/slot system in Qt, or the callback function pointer in some Windows APIs (such as lpCompletionRoutine in `ReadFileEx`).
+The *callback* can be any callback target -- functions, pointers to functions, , pointers to member functions, lambda expressions, and function objects.

 <a name="apis"></a>
 ## API reference